Project-MONAI/tutorials/README.md

 Some of the examples may require optional dependencies.
 In case of any optional import errors, please install the relevant packages according to MONAI's [installation guide](https://docs.monai.io/en/latest/installation.html).
-Or install all optional requirements by:
+Or install all optional requirements with:

 ```bash
 pip install -r https://raw.githubusercontent.com/Project-MONAI/MONAI/master/requirements-dev.txt
 ```

-#### Run the notebooks from Colab
+#### 2. Run the notebooks from Colab

 Most of the Jupyter Notebooks have an "Open in Colab" button.
 Please right-click on the button, and select "Open Link in New Tab" to start a Colab page with the corresponding notebook content.